-10.1.
-Long Short-Term Memory (LSTM)¶ Open the notebook in SageMaker Studio Lab
+Open the notebook in SageMaker Studio Lab

 Shortly after the first Elman-style RNNs were trained using backpropagation (Elman, 1990), the problems of learning long-term dependencies (owing to vanishing and exploding gradients) became salient, with Bengio and Hochreiter discussing the problem (Bengio et al., 1994, Hochreiter et al., 2001).
-Hochreiter had articulated this problem as early as in his 1991 masters thesis, although the results were not widely known because the thesis was written in German.
+Hochreiter had articulated this problem as early as 1991 in his Master’s thesis, although the results were not widely known because the thesis was written in German.
 While gradient clipping helps with exploding gradients, handling vanishing gradients appears to require a more elaborate solution.
 One of the first and most successful techniques for addressing vanishing gradients came in the form of the long short-term memory (LSTM) model due to Hochreiter and Schmidhuber (1997).
 LSTMs resemble standard recurrent neural networks but here each ordinary recurrent node is replaced by a memory cell.
 Each memory cell contains an internal state, i.e., a node with a self-connected recurrent edge of fixed weight 1, ensuring that the gradient can pass across many time steps without vanishing or exploding.

 The term “long short-term memory” comes from the following intuition.
 Simple recurrent neural networks have long-term memory in the form of weights.
 The weights change slowly during training, encoding general knowledge about the data.
 They also have short-term memory in the form of ephemeral activations, which pass from each node to successive nodes.
 The LSTM model introduces an intermediate type of storage via the memory cell.
 A memory cell is a composite unit, built from simpler nodes in a specific connectivity pattern, with the novel inclusion of multiplicative nodes.